 - How PTSD causes misinterpretation of new stressful situations

-- How Neuro Linguistic Programming can help treat PTSD
+- How Neuro Linguistic Programming can aid in PTSD recovery

-- Description of a typical program of recovery for someone suffering PTSD
+- Description of a typical program for someone needing PTSD Recovery

 Author Bob Bray shows remarkable transparency in his record of a painful journey toward recovery from PTSD – including significant self-discovery in the process.
 His writing is easy to read and understand.
 It points toward a more hopeful future for others who are still seeking solutions for their own struggles with this condition.